geriski/projectH/README.md

 # projectH
-This is a attempt to build a database and analysis in the second hands car market in Hungary.
+This is a attempt to build database and analysis the used car market in Hungary.